AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 In Learning Manager, videos, static content like presentations and images are posted inside Social player in a board.
 You can uploading a file from your system, recording a video/screen, and capture a screenshot with the assistance of Adobe Learning Manager desktop application.

 Once the user has finished posting some content, it can be viewed by other learners in their activity scope.
-On Social player learners can view, comment/reply, upvote/downvote, and report abuse.&nbsp;
+On Social player learners can view, comment/reply, upvote/downvote, and report abuse.

 ![](assets/social-player.png)